ssajedi/FAM-JAM/README.md

 ### Part I
 * Clone the repository using <git>
 * Generate an OpenAI API key
-* Create secret.txt and add the API Key.
+* Create `secret.txt` and add the API Key.
-* Place secret.txt inside the main project directory.
+* Place `secret.txt` inside the main path of your repository .
 ### Part II (Revit):
 * Locate the repository on your computer.
 * Extract [plugin-files.zip](https://github.com/ssajedi/FAM-JAM/blob/main/plugin-files.zip) which is a file in the main root.